teslazonda/react-loyalty-tiers/README.md

 # Loyalty Tiers

 This is the React frontend for teslazonda's solution to the Ichigo Loyalty tiers [coding test](https://tokyotreat.atlassian.net/wiki/external/ODJhODU1MGQ5NmMyNGFmNWFkOGI0YWZhMGI3MzI3OTM).
+The API meant to be used with this app can be found [here](https://github.com/teslazonda/ichigo-loyalty-tiers)

 ## Setup